Sky Cinema on NOW: The best movies for AprilMar 24 | 5 min read

 Not only that, some of the series’ most popular characters reveal what they've been doing over the years in brand new, specially written pieces.
 We discover Swiss Toni's seduction secrets, the ups and downs of Billy Bleach's tumultuous love life and hear yet more of Rowley Birkin QC's wild and fantastical adventures, all of which happened of course when he was very, very drunk..

-More Blooming Catchphrases takes a deeper dive into the show’s archives and hidden gems with clips of Louis Balfour’s ‘Silent Jazz’, Colin Hunt meeting his match with Keith Uckyourself and the mysterious Owl Man.
+A second special, More Blooming Catchphrases, takes a deeper dive into the show’s archives and hidden gems with clips of Louis Balfour’s ‘Silent Jazz’, Colin Hunt meeting his match with Keith Uckyourself and the mysterious Owl Man.